AirPods Pro is the lastest wireless earbuds offered by Apple. It complements AirPods 2 in the high-end market with some

-The positioning of the force sensor and the touch feel both are excellent.
-When AirPods Pro is in the ears, you can easily reach the force sensors because they are in the front part of the earbuds stem.
+The positioning of the force sensor and the touch feel are both excellent.
+When AirPods Pro is in the ears, you can easily reach the force sensors because they are in the front part of the earbud stem.
 You will hear the click sound when your gesture is recognized.

 Most users will appreciate this convenience feature.
 It is (arguably) better than the confusing touch control in Sony WF-1000XM3 or Galaxy Buds earbuds.